confmeet/ccs2024/_talks/ct_talk1.md

 ---
-name: On Cybertraining and SCIPE (TBD)
+name: Cybertraining - CIP and SCIPE contributions to ACCESS and NAIRR Pilot
 speakers:
   - Sharon Geva
 categories:
   - Talk
 ---
+Please join Sharon Geva (NSF) for a presentation and discussion on Cybertraining and SCIPE initiatives.